based-ghost/aspnet-core-vue-fullstack-testing/README.md

 2. After cloning the repo, run the command ```npm install``` in the ```ClientApp``` directory to restore all Node packages/dependencies from package.json
 3. Open the .sln solution in Visual Studio and make sure all dependencies and Nuget dependencies are installed/restored - won't hurt to rebuild the entire solution (both projects)
 4. Two potential ways to start the entire project:
 	- I installed and configured the [`aspnetcore-vueclimiddleware`](https://github.com/EEParker/aspnetcore-vueclimiddleware) in the FullStackTesting.Web.Api project - in theory this should make things easier by allowing you to launch the Web Api and the Vue.js client from within Visual Studio by just running the project.
 However, in practice I found this option to be very hit or miss (mostly miss as it will fail a couple times before it works).
-This option is the Vue.js alternative to Angular's ```UseAngularCliServer```, which in my experience, works much better.
+This option is the Vue.js alternative to Angular's ```UseAngularCliServer```, which I've had no issues with - I may be missing some configurations somewhere.

 	```csharp
 	// BOTTOM OF Startup.Configure